-Those fascinated by innovative culinary concepts have a new place to get together at a fantastic location in the centre of Ibiza overlooking the Old Town and the Ibiza marina.
-IZAKAYA presents modern Japanese cuisine with South American influences – it’s an outstanding shared–dining concept that will suit the cosmopolitan nature of Ibiza.
-Behind this inspiring idea are renowned hospitality entrepreneurs Yossi Eliyahoo and Liran Wizman, owners and founders of Amsterdam–based ‘THE ENTOURAGE GROUP’ and the Group’s managing director, Stephanie Pearson.
-The Group has already celebrated multiple successes including Amsterdam restaurants MOMO, MR PORTER and THE DUCHESS, and international brand THE BUTCHER, with five locations in Amsterdam and Berlin following the recent opening on Kantstrasse.
+IZAKAYA presents modern Japanese cuisine with South American influences – an outstanding shared–dining concept that suits the cosmopolitan nature of Ibiza.
+Behind this inspiring concept are renowned hospitality entrepreneurs Yossi Eliyahoo and Liran Wizman, owners and founders of Amsterdam–based ‘THE ENTOURAGE GROUP’ and the Group’s CEO, Stephanie Pearson.
+The Group has already celebrated multiple successes including Amsterdam restaurants MOMO, MR PORTER and THE DUCHESS.
 IZAKAYA Amsterdam opened in 2012 and has become a firm favourite of locals, celebrities and the international jet set crowd.

 IZAKAYA innovation and experience

-IZAKAYA goes Balearic and settles at the heart of Sir Joan Hotel.
-Baranowitz + Kronenberg take the initial urban DNA of IZAKAYA, which they first defined in Amsterdam and transcend it to the realm of a summer resort of laid–back sun–seeking elite, jet setters and smart party lovers.
+In 2017, IZAKAYA travelled to the Balearic Islands and settled at the heart of Sir Joan Hotel.
+Baranowitz + Kronenberg took the initial urban DNA of IZAKAYA, which they first defined in Amsterdam and transcended it to the realm of a summer resort of laid–back sun–seeking elite, jet setters and smart party lovers.
 Perceived as an inside–out venue, Sir Joan’s outdoors and pool are part and parcel of the IZAKAYA experience.
-In IZAKAYA Ibiza people can while away a whole day, attracted by a sense of cosiness and an authentic familiarity which is never traditional.

 Inspired by the maritime life of the Balearics, the IZAKAYA design resonates with yacht living where walnut wood planks, polished stainless steel details and socialising are fundamental.